 5. If you’re serious, consider a coach – Plenty of runners take on new challenges without a coach, but a coach will often help to keep you accountable as well as give you guidance to meet your goals.
 Great coaches will work with you to give you a training plan that suits your needs and will assist you in staying off injury and burnout.

-If you’re looking to set a new running goal, why not register for the Blackmores Sydney Running Festival on 16 September 2018.
-This year Blackmores has partnered with Special Olympics Australia to help give Australians the motivation they need to get moving, no matter what their age, stage or ability.
+If you’re looking to set a new running goal, why not register for the Blackmores Sydney Running Festival on 20 September 2020.

 Check out our TRAINING TIPS section for more fitness advice from qualified professionals.
 While you’re at it, why not sign up to our newsletter and be the first to receive gym and class discounts, access to exclusive workouts, competitions and a whole lot of fitness information for living a healthy life in Sydney!